 Twitter: the place to be to follow IT content

-Because Twitter is one of the the most famous microblogging platform, you probably know it and may even already be a user.
+Because Twitter is one of the most famous microblogging platforms, you probably know it and may even already be a user.
 What you might not realize is how useful such a platform can be to watch technology content.
-Lots of people and organizations are on Twitter so you can use it to follow a lot of things but I personally use it almost exclusively to follow IT content.
+Lots of people and organizations are on Twitter so you can use it to follow a lot of things but I use it almost exclusively to follow IT content.
 If you are not yet on Twitter or another microblogging platform you can create a Twitter account just for your technology watch which is what I did: @techwatching.

 When I said previously to follow blogs of technologies (tools, programming languages, frameworks...) you use and people you like to read, the same goes for Twitter accounts to follow:

-- if you regularly develop Azure Functions follow their Twitter account to get latest news and interesting links
+- if you regularly develop Azure Functions follow their Twitter account to get the latest news and interesting links

 - if you are a .NET developer, follow the .NET Twitter account

 - if you are fond of the new cross-platform shell called nushell, go check their Twitter account to see what's new (and seriously you should 😉)